 Other tax benefits.
 Besides those tax advantages, corporations operating in Delaware are free from some other taxes including inventory, unitary tax, value-added taxes on business transactions, inheritance tax, and capital shares or stock transfer taxes.

 Forming corporations in Delaware helps to solve thorny tax-related problems as compared to other states of the US.

 2.2 Superior legal process

 The state is also known for its corporation-friendly usury laws.
-This is a big plus for banks and credit card companies to charge interests at any wanted rate on loans.
+This is a big plus for banks and credit card companies to charge interest at any wanted rate on loans.

 2.3 Anonymity maintained in Delaware

-One plus point as forming a corporation in Delaware is the privacy protection of business.
-The State doesn’t require companies to publicize shareholders’ personal information such as names and addresses, but not for directors unfortunately.
+One plus point of forming a corporation in Delaware is the privacy protection of business.
+The State doesn’t require companies to publicize shareholders’ personal information such as names and addresses, but not for directors, unfortunately.
 Only the name and address of the registered agent are required in filing corporate papers.

 2.4 Investment attraction from Venture Capitalists

 There are two main types of corporations in Delaware which are S-corporations and C-corporation.
 These corporations are not taxed at the federal level.
 Plus, all income and losses will pass through the shareholders.